Cassaro, Sicily

-Cassaro (/it/; Càssaru, locally Càssuru) is a town and comune (municipality) in the Province of Syracuse, in the Italiani region of Sicily.
-The name of Cassaro probably derives from the Latin word castrum, meaning 'castle', 'fort' or 'military camp', 'castle', via Arabic qaṣr (قصر).
-Cassaro is 52 km from Ragusa and 35 km west of the city of Siracusa.
+Cassaro (/it/; U Càssaru, locally U Càssuru) is a town and comune (municipality) in the Province of Syracuse, in the Italian region of Sicily.
 Cassaro has 859 inhabitants.

+Etymology

+The name of Cassaro probably derives from the Latin word castrum, meaning 'castle', 'fort' or 'military camp', 'castle'.
+This designation was subsequently influenced by the Arabic word qaṣr (قصر), reflecting the historical layers of the region's linguistic and cultural development.

+Geography

+Situated in the southeastern portion of the island, Cassaro is positioned approximately 35 km west of the provincial capital, Siracusa, and roughly 52 km from the city of Ragusa.
+The town's location within the Hyblaean Mountains contributes to its distinctive landscape and historical importance.

 History

 According to Barberi's Capibrevi, in the Middle Ages the town belonged to the Spadafora family.
 Margherita Moleti Spadafora married Baron Pietro Siracusa, who belonged to one of the oldest families in the town of Noto and was also Baron of Monastero and Xiridia.
 The Siracusa dynasty (formerly known as Zaragoza) is of Spanish origin, documented in Sicily since 1283.
 Members of this Family has been also the lords of Collesano, counts of Villalta and dukes of Casteldimirto.
 Records are in the State Archive of Palermo (Fondo Protonotaro).
 Beatrice Siracusa, the only daughter of the above-mentioned Pietro and Margherita Siracusa (who are also ancestors of Queen Paola of Belgium) married Pietro Gaetani, Baron of Sortino.
 Beatrice died with her son Guido during the earthquake of 1452.
 Their possessions passed to her son Cesare, ancestor of the actual Princes of Cassaro.
 The current princess is Sara Tononi.